Classic Basil Pesto

 Instructions

-- Place the peeled garlic cloves and toasted pinenuts in a food processor, and process for about 30 seconds until it’s well pureed and almost pastey.
+- Place the peeled garlic cloves and toasted pine nuts in a food processor, and process for about 30 seconds until the mixture is well pureed and has almost become a paste.3 cloves garlic, 1/2 cup toasted pine nuts

-- Add the basil leaves to the food processor, along with the salt and pepper, and pulse it until the basil is chopped up.
+- Add the basil leaves to the food processor, along with the salt and pepper, and pulse it until the basil is chopped up.2 ounces fresh basil leaves, 1/4 teaspoon fine sea salt, 1/8 teaspoon freshly ground black pepper

-- With the food processor running, pour in the olive oil, and once it’s incorporated, stop the food processor.
+- With the food processor running, stream in the olive oil.
+Once the olive oil is incorporated, stop the food processor.1/2 cup extra virgin olive oil

-- Add the parmesan cheese, and pulse it in a couple of times until incorporated.
+- Add the parmesan cheese, and pulse just until combined.1/2 cup freshly grated parmigiano reggiano cheese

 Notes